mhorga/mhorga.github.io/_posts/2015-10-12-image-processing-in-ios-part-2.markdown

 }
 {% endhighlight %}

 Let's also break this method into pieces to explain what the code does, but you will notice it is very similar to the code in the `init()` method.
-First, for the 32-bit `RGBA` color space, we define parameters and calculate the `bytesPerRow` of the image.
-Second, we create an `RGB` color space, a CGBitmapContext, and pass in the pixels pointer as the buffer to store the pixel data this context holds.
+First, for the 32-bit `RGBA` color space, we define a few parameters and calculate the number of `bytesPerRow` of the image.
+Second, we create an `RGB` color space, then a CGBitmapContext, and pass in the pixels pointer as the buffer to store the pixel data this context holds.
 And third, we create and return a new `UIImage`.

 Now add an image to your project/playground which is named __image.png__ for example, and then add these lines: